 USES OF CLAVAM DRY SYRUP IN CHILDREN

-- Treatment of Bacterial infections
+- Treatment of bacterial infections

-- Treatment of Resistant Tuberculosis (TB)
+- Management of drug-resistant tuberculosis (TB)

 BENEFITS OF CLAVAM DRY SYRUP FOR YOUR CHILD